gentifa576/gentifa576.github.io/api_caller/README.md

-# SupplierCallerBase
+# APICallerManager

 ## What it does
 ```
-Providing a building block for doing API Request and Response integration with generic flow that is able to simply creation of API Caller
+Providing a building block for API Request and Response integration with API Manager that is able to simplify creation of API Caller
 ```

 ## Feature
 ```
-Has a build-in logging method in a form of ObjectNode
+1. Has a build-in logging method in a form of text
-Response parser (currently based of json, json to json and xml to json)
+2. Response parser (currently based of json, json to json and xml to json)
-Generified GET and POST HTTP Method construction (with Header)
+3. Generified GET and POST HTTP Method construction (with Header)
-Has Build-in Callback (optional to use) that handles Server Errors, Client Errors, and Success Calls
+4. Has Build-in Callback (optional to use) that handles Server Errors, Client Errors, and Success Calls
-Centralized Util for XML, JSON, JsonNode
+5. Centralized Util for XML & JSON
 ```

 ## How to Use
 ```
 Intended structure for this is with this approach
-SupplierCallerBase -> SpecificSupplierCallerBase -> SpecificSupplierMethodCaller
+APICallerBase -> SpecificAPICallerBase -> SpecificAPIMethodCaller

 Ex:
-SupplierCallerBase -> TravelokaCallerBase -> TravelokaPurchaseCaller
+APICallerBase -> WebCallerBase -> WebDailyWeatherCaller

-SpecificSupplierCallerBase (Abstract Class)
+# SpecificAPICallerBase (Abstract Class)
-This class is intended to specify how the Supplier behaves when doing API calls, and how you want to construct your request.
+This class is intended to specify how the API behaves when doing API calls, and how you want to construct your request.
 You can also add other abstract method for use in the Specific Method Caller.

 Method that are most likely to be overridden here:
-call() call flow for this specific Supplier
+call() call flow for this specific API
 generateFetchRequest() can be overridden to append header

-SpecificSupplierMethodCaller
+# SpecificAPIMethodCaller
 This class is intended to handle how the specific calls and how to handle request creation and response parsing

 Method that are most likely to be overridden here: